-Penn State’s research enterprise ranks first nationally, tied with Johns Hopkins University, in the breadth and depth of its expertise, according to the latest National Science Foundation rankings of Higher Education Research and Development (HERD) research expenditures by key fields and subfields in science and engineering, released in January 2021.
-The rankings, for the 2019 fiscal year, show Penn State and Johns Hopkins each with 16 research fields ranked in the top 10 in expenditures.
+Penn State’s research enterprise ranks 22nd nationally in the breadth and depth of its expertise, according to the latest National Science Foundation rankings of Higher Education Research and Development (HERD) research expenditures by key fields and subfields in science and engineering, for FY 2020 released in January 2022.

-EMS programs ranked in the top twenty are:
+EMS programs ranked in the top twenty-five are:

-- 2nd - Metallurgical and Materials Engineering (Subfield)
+- 2nd - Metallurgical and Materials Engineering (Engineering Subfield)

-- 8th - Atmospheric Science and Meteorology (Subfield)
+- 10th - Atmospheric Science and Meteorology (Environmental Sciences Subfield)

-- 9th - Geological and Earth Sciences (Subfield)
+- 12th - Geological and Earth Sciences (Environmental Sciences Subfield)